Dragon Quest Builders

-Dragon Quest Builders (Note: Known in Japan as Dragon Quest Builders: Revive Alefgard! (ドラゴンクエストビルダーズ アレフガルドを復活せよ, Doragon Kuesuto Birudāzu Arefugarudo o Fukkatsu Seyo)) is a 2016 sandbox action role-playing game developed and published by Square Enix for the PlayStation 3, PlayStation 4, PlayStation Vita, Android iOS, and Microsoft Windows and published by Nintendo for Nintendo Switch.
+Dragon Quest Builders (Note: Known in Japan as Dragon Quest Builders: Revive Alefgard! (ドラゴンクエストビルダーズ アレフガルドを復活せよ, Doragon Kuesuto Birudāzu Arefugarudo o Fukkatsu Seyo)) is a 2016 sandbox action role-playing game developed and published by Square Enix for the PlayStation 3, PlayStation 4 and PlayStation Vita.
+It was ported to the Nintendo Switch in 2018, Android and iOS in 2022 and Microsoft Windows in 2024.

 The game is set in Alefgard, the world of the original Dragon Quest video game, with players controlling the builder who is tasked with rebuilding the world after it was destroyed.
 The game features a blocky aesthetic style, with gathering and building elements similar to games such as Minecraft.
 A sequel, Dragon Quest Builders 2, was released in 2018.

 Gameplay

 Players build towns out of blocks; the town gains levels based on how much it has been built up.
 The player can also build a selection of rooms that contribute to the level of the base.
 There is also a day/night cycle, with stronger monsters appearing at night.
 Monsters such as Slime and Dragon from the original Dragon Quest appear in the game.
 The player has a health bar, and must eat food over time, similar to Minecraft.